 We have opted for the AQA A level course.
-A range of generally contemporary topics are studied eg: • The changing nature of family • The 'cyber-society' • The place of voluntary work • Positive features of a diverse society • Life for the marginalised • How criminals are treated • A culture proud of its heritage • Teenagers, the right to vote and political commitment • Demonstrations, strikes - who holds the power? • Politics and immigration.
-Students also study a French film (eg: Au Revoir les Enfants) and a literary work (eg: Boule de Suif by Maupassant).
-Please note that where numbers are small, we teach this a a combined course for Years 12 and 13.
+A range of generally contemporary topics are studied eg:

+- The changing nature of family

+- The 'cyber-society'

+- The place of voluntary work

+- Positive features of a diverse society

+- Life for the marginalised

+- · How criminals are treated

+- A culture proud of its heritage

+- Teenagers, the right to vote and political commitment

+- Demonstrations, strikes who holds the power?

+- Politics and immigration.

+Students also study a French film (eg :Au Revoir les Enfants) and a literary work (eg: Boule de Suif by Maupassant).

 In order to cope with the rigours of A level French some linguistic competence is essential, but it is not the preserve of the most able linguists.
 We expect students to have gained at least a grade 5 at GCSE but also a passion for language and meaning and a desire to experiment with new vocabulary and grammar.
-You will need to be disciplined in working independently as well as collaboratively and have an ability to commit language to memory accurately in speech to spoken language including face-to-face interaction in writing to spoken language drawn from a variety of sources.
+You will need to be disciplined in working independently as well as collaboratively and have an ability to commit language to memory accurately and all exam boards.

-Assessment objectives (AOs) are set by Ofqual and are the same across all A-level French specifications and all exam boards.
+Assessment objectives (AOs) are set by Ofqual and are the same across all A-level French specifications in speech to spoken language including face-to-face interaction in writing to spoken language drawn from a variety of sources.